ariannmichael/spot-filter/spot-filter-front/README.md

-# Spot Filter v0.1
+# Spot Filter v1.0

-Spot Filter is an api to filter a list of albums and artists in Spotify based in the genre.
+Spot Filter is an api to filter a list of albums and artists in Spotify based on the genre.
 Using the Spotify's api.

 ## How it works